St Faithleach's GAA: History

 The club, which was formed in 1962, serves the areas of Curraghroe, Ballyleague, Cloontuskert, and Kilrooskey.
-The club is named after Saint Faithleachs, who founded an abbey at Cloontuskert in 520AD.
+The club is named after Faithleach of Clontuskert /ga/, who founded an abbey at Cloontuskert near Lanesborough in AD 520.
 Saint Faithleachs was a son of Fionnlugh Mac Olchú, and a brother of Brendan the Navigator also known as ‘The Voyager’.

 The club won a Junior title in their first year, 1963, and reached a Roscommon Senior Football Championship final in 1965.
 They faced reigning county champions Shannon Gaels and won by one point, 0-10 to 1-06.
 This is the clubs first and only to date senior county title.

 Since 1965, St Faithleach's have made it to the county final four times, being beaten by Clann na nGael in 1981 and St Brigid's three times, in 2006, 2007 and 2014.

 Despite winning the O'Rourke Cup (Division One League) in 2019, the club was relegated to the Roscommon Intermediate Football Championship in the same year, after losing a relegation final against St Croan's GAA.
 This ended a 17 year stint in Roscommon's top competition.

 However, in 2021, the club captured their third Intermediate county title and promoted back to the senior championship.
 The team went on to win their first Connacht Intermediate Club Football Championship defeating Naomh Anna of Galway by 2-14 to 2-12 in extra time, thanks to a last chance goal by Mikey Cox.